NeverSinkDev/NeverSink-Filter/README.md

 - Uses specific color-patterns and sounds to mark items of certain values and types.
 - Tiers every single unique, currency, divination card, fragment and items from 20+ other item types based on the current meta and prices in the league economy
 - Has safety checks to not accidently hide new and unknown items from new leagues
-- Detects rare and special item properties such as synthesised items, temple-mod items and identified items with multiple good mods.
+- Detects rare and special item properties such as synthesised items
+- Highlights identified items with multiple good or exclusive mods.
 - Comes in 7 different strictnesses.
 Start with **SEMI-STRICT** if you're new.
 Increase the strictness as you become faster, stronger and more experienced and feel like the clutter is slowing you down.
 [STRICTNESSOVERVIEW](https://filterblade.xyz?strictness=1)
 - Updated every league
 - Comes in many different styles.
 Pick one that matches your playstyle, taste or visual impairment best.
 [STYLEOVERVIEW](https://filterblade.xyz?styles=1)
-- The filter is and always will be completely free!
-The only paid feature we offer is the: 3$/month for the [auto-update service](https://www.youtube.com/watch?v=i8RJx0s0zsA) to support the development of NeverSink's filter and help pay for the server costs on filterblade.xyz.

 The website *[filterblade.xyz](https://www.filterblade.xyz)* is the user-friendly and recommended way to download, install and preview (lootsimulator!) the filter.
 You can also modify it there, without any coding knowledge to adjust it to your playstyle.

+The filter is and always will be completely free!
+The only paid feature we offer is the: 3$/month for the [auto-update service](https://www.youtube.com/watch?v=i8RJx0s0zsA) to support the development of NeverSink's filter and help pay for the server costs on filterblade.xyz.

 ## **BARE MINIMUM YOU SHOULD KNOW:**